-Where the SRX makes itself worth the extra money—other than its feature set, and the Cadillac badge—is in the details.
-Its interior design holds up well, even when scrutinizing the details.
-Materials, fits, and finishes in this vehicle feel as good or better than other vehicles in the class, and the level of detailing closely parallels that of the CTS sport sedan both in design and execution.
-You'll be hard-pressed to find loose panels or flimsy trim, and everything is assembled (or stitched) with a sense of solidity.
+Where the SRX makes itself worth the extra money is in the details.
+Its interior design holds up to close scrutiny.
+Fit and finish in this vehicle feels as good or better than its rivals.
+The details closely parallel those of the CTS sport sedan both in design and execution.
+You'll be hard-pressed to find loose panels or flimsy trim, and everything is assembled (or stitched) with a solid feel.

 A quiet cabin damps down most of the powertrain, road, and wind noise.
 The new engine generates less unpleasant noise and more smooth purr.